Marina Umaschi Bers: Education

 Marina Umaschi Bers went to Buenos Aires University in Argentina and received her undergraduate degree in Social Communications (1993).
-In 1994, she earned a Master’s degree in Educational Media and Technology from Boston University; she also has an M.S. from Massachusetts Institute of Technology.
+In 1994, she earned a master's degree in Educational Media and Technology from Boston University; she also has an M.S. from Massachusetts Institute of Technology.
 In 2001, she earned a Ph.D. from the MIT Media Laboratory working under the mentorship of Seymour Papert.

-In 2001 Bers created her research group, the Developmental Technologies, or DevTech, at the Eliot-Pearson Department of Child Development at Tufts University.
-In 2018 she was named the chair of the Eliot-Pearson Dept. of Child Development.
-In 2022 she moved to Boston College as the August Long Professor of Education at the Lynch School of Education and Human Development.
+In 2001, Bers created her research group, the Developmental Technologies, or DevTech, at the Eliot-Pearson Department of Child Development at Tufts University.
+In 2018, she was named the chair of the Eliot-Pearson Dept. of Child Development.

+In 2022, she moved to Boston College as the August Long Professor of Education at the Lynch School of Education and Human Development.
 Bers received an appointment in Boston College's Department of Computer Science and is an affiliated faculty with the Schiller Institute for Integrated Science and Society.

 Bers co-founded KinderLab Robotics in 2013, and has worked with WGBH-TV and PBS on content for children's broadcasting.

 Research and work

 Bers’ research centers around the potential of technology to foster the development of children.
 Her early work examined storytelling and language in children, robotics in early childhood education, and the development of values in virtual environments.
 In 2012 she developed the TangibleK robotics program to teach young children about the world of technology.
 Bers developed the ScratchJr programming language collaboratively with Mitch Resnick, Paula Bonta, and Brian Silverman.
 ScratchJr targets children from ages 5 to 7, and is an offshoot of Scratch which is used to teach programming to children from 8 to 16 computer programming.
 Bers also works to train childhood educators on the use of technology in the classroom and develops curriculum that can be used to teach programming and computational thinking.
 She developed the KIBO robot kit, a robot that young children can program with wooden blocks and serves as a tool to teach children computer programming.
+Prof. Bers lead the development of the interdisciplinary Learning, Design and Technology, MA program within the Department of Formative Education at the Lynch School at Boston College and she serves as director of the program.